thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 ---

 # What is EPM?
-EPM, short for {Endpoint Privilege Management](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview), is Microsofts own tool to control, audit and manage administrators rights on windows endpoints (MacOS soon to come as well!).
+EPM, short for {Endpoint Privilege Management](https://learn.microsoft.com/en-us/mem/intune/protect/epm-overview), is Microsofts new tool from the Intune Suite to control, audit and manage administrators rights on windows endpoints (MacOS soon to come as well!).
 This is also under a category of what we refer to as a [PAM Solution for Endpoints](https://www.microsoft.com/en/security/business/security-101/what-is-privileged-access-management-pam#:~:text=Privileged%20access%20management%20(PAM)%20is,privileged%20access%20to%20critical%20resources).
 Having a PAM Solution for endpoints is absolutely vital to control and audit the usage of elevating processes.

 Some organizations have chosen to remove local admin rights altogether, but there can be certain times where users needs these admin rights to do their job, i.e: Changing system settings for development purposes, installing apps not present in the existing app catalogs or just general supportability, the list is can be endless.